 - Muscles – soft tissue surrounding the bones that give us the ability to move

 - Cartilage – connective tissue that forms a cushion between bones where they meet

 - Ligaments – fibrous tissue that connects ones bone to another

 Altogether, these above elements combine to form your elbow, which is normally able to bend and straighten with no pain or resistance.
-When the elbow stops working properly, you’ll want to see a doctor right away.
+When the elbow stops working properly, you’ll want to see an orthopaedic specialist right away.
 At Orthopaedic Associates of St. Augustine, we can determine how severe a problem is and decide upon the best course of treatment.
 Non-surgical treatments can include physical therapy, medication, injections, and rest.
 If these options don’t work in relieving your pain or they are deemed unfit to treat your issue, surgery may also be discussed.